-The enclosure must have adequate capacity for all required waste streams including trash, recycle, greenwaste, and foodscrap.
+The enclosure must have adequate capacity for all required waste streams including trash, recycle, yard waste, and foodscraps.

 Note: All developments that include food/beverage producing or serving elements must accommodate foodscrap containers, or provide evidence of participation in another equivalent organics recycling program as determined by City Environmental Services Manager.
 Restaurants or grease generating businesses must also include a grease barrel in the enclosure.
-Businesses or large residential complexes with their own maintenance staff or gardeners may require greenwaste containers if material is not hauled away to a certified recycling facility.
+Businesses or large residential complexes with their own maintenance staff or gardeners may require yard waste containers if material is not hauled away to a certified recycling facility.